BerkIGuler/continually_learning_video_labeling_system/README.md

 - Create a branch that fixes/implements the desired change
 - Send a pull request with adding group members as reviews

-Note: Please do not merge anything to master directly.
+*Note*: Please do not merge anything to master directly.
 Also do not push to master directly.